MVKarthikReddy/MyPhone/README.md

 - **Ring**: Send the ring command keyword to make the phone ring at maximum volume.
 - **Lock**: Send the lock command keyword to remotely lock the phone.

+## Firebase Integration

+The app uses Firebase for authentication and SMS services.
+Make sure to set up the required Firebase services and integrate them into the app.

 ## Contributing

 Contributions are welcome!
 If you find any issues or want to enhance the app, feel free to create a pull request.